gogins/cloud-5/CLOUD-5.md

  - A [minimal example](minimal.html) that just plays an embedded Csound piece.

- - A [CSD Player](xxx) that will play, and let you edit, any Csound piece.
+ - A [Csound Player](player.html) that will play, and let you edit, any Csound piece that you paste into the text area.

- - [Message from Another Planet](xxx), a Csound piece with an HTML user interface.
+ - [Message from Another Planet](message.html), a Csound piece with a basic HTML user interface.

+ - [Strudel REPL](strudel_repl.html), exactly the same as the main Strudel Web site.

- - [Trichord Space](xxx), an interactive piece that displays Tymoczko's chord space for trichords, with the ability to perform, hear, and visualize various chord operations.
+ - [Trichord Space](trichord_space.html), an interactive piece that displays Dmitri Tymoczko's chord space for trichords, with the ability to perform, hear, and visualize various operations on the chords in the space.

- - [Scrims](xxx), a JavaScript piece that samples an animated WebGL fractal to obtain notes that are then transformed using CsoundAC's chord operations.
+ - [Scrims](scrims.html), a JavaScript piece that samples an animated WebGL hopalong fractal to obtain notes that are then transformed using CsoundAC's chord space operations.

+ - [Cloud Music No. 1](cloud_music_no_1.html), a piece that generates a abstract flowing visual using a GLSL shader.
+Data from the moving image is sampled to obtain musical notes, which are then transformed using chores, scales, and modulations generated by CsoundAC, and rendered as audio using Csound.

- - [Cloud Music No. 9](cloud_music_no_9.html), a Strudel piece that uses Csound for synthesis, with a music visualization implemented using GLSL.
-There is an embedded Strudel REPL that allows the user to live code the piece, and shows an animated piano roll display of the generated notes.
+ - [Cloud Music No. 9](cloud_music_no_9.html), a Strudel piece in an alternative tuning system that uses Csound for synthesis, with a music visualization written in GLSL.
+There is an embedded Strudel REPL that allows the user to live code the piece, while showing an animated piano r oll display of the generated notes.

- - [Cloud Music No. 10](xxx), a Strudel piece that uses both Strudel and JavaScript to produce notes, and transforms them using chord operaitons and scales from CsoundAC.
-There is a music visualization implemented using GLSL, and an embedded Strudel REPL that allows the user to live code the piece, while showing an animated piano roll display of the generated notes.
+## Extending cloud-5

+You can extend the capabilities of cloud-5 in several ways, including:

+ - Write user-defined opcodes (UDOs) in Csound that you can `#include` in any Csound orchestra.

+ - Write a custom JavaScript module that you can use in any .html file.

+ - Write code in another high-level language and compile it for WebAssembly, so that it will run in any standards-compliant Web browser.